 Depending on the extent of your remodel, you may need a permit.
 For example, in many areas, building a swimming pool or hot tub in your backyard will require a permit.
 Additionally, a permit is generally required whenever you change the building’s existing footprint, electrical system, plumbing, or add additional windows.
 Before you start your remodel, make sure to do some research to make sure your plants will be compliant with city and county codes.
 While these permits may feel like a hassle, they will ultimately ensure the safety of you and your family.

-Choose general contractors and subcontractors with extensive professional experience and good qualifications.
+Choose general contractors and subcontractors with extensive professional experience and good qualifications or even mechanical contractors.
 Getting recommendations from clients as well as other contractors is one good way to find a qualified contractor.
 Conducting phone interviews is one strategy you can use to talk to several contractors before meeting some in person.
 After you’ve narrowed your list of potential contractors down, you should call up former clients and find out their experience with your potential contractor.
 Additionally, most states have a contractor directory which lists licensed contractors within the state.
 This directory is free to use and shows any disciplinary actions contractors have received.
 Using this directory can help you find a good contractor; if you know of a contractor that is not listed in the directory, use caution when hiring them because they are probably not licensed within your state.

 Every project generates a certain amount of waste, especially if that project is a home remodel.
 In light of this fact, figuring out how to remove waste is an important step before starting your remodel.
 A bottom dump hopper leaves a smaller footprint than others and makes waste cleanup much easier.
 Making a plan for waste cleanup before your remodel will make your life much easier in the long run.